Sijekovac massacre: Later events

 Several exhumation officials initially told Nezavisne novine about various suspicions of the origin of the victims, including a member of the Republika Srpska Office for Missing Persons and the District Prosecutor of Doboj, Slavko Krulj, who referenced claims from the Veritas Information Center, an NGO run by Savo Štrbac. Štrbac claimed the number of children found seemed to vastly exceed the number of children actually reported as missing from Sijekovac.
 Tomo Aračić, president of Udruženje '92, the organization that initiated the exhumation in the first place, said that they had no actual information about any foreign children at Sijekovac.
 The presiding officer of the FBiH Commission for Missing Persons, Marko Jurišić, claimed the identities of the majority of the bodies were unknown and that only analysis by forensic experts could determine such details.
 No representatives from the Republic of Croatia's Office for Missing Persons were present at the exhumation.

 In 2008, Glas Srpske published an article saying there were 59 bodies found in the 2004 exhumation, and that their deaths were dated to the time of the Bosnian War.
 Furthermore, they believed that these were Roma people who died in May 1992.
 However, they were unable to get information about prosecution from the State Public Prosecutor's Office of Bosnia and Herzegovina, the Cantonal Public Prosecutor's Office of the Zenica-Doboj Canton or the County Public Prosecutor's Office in Doboj.

 In July 2016, Serbian news outlet Blic published alleged 1992 documents allowing members of Croat units to sexually abuse imprisoned Serb women, signed by a local commander Ahmet Čaušević.
 Their inquiry with the Bosnia and Herzegovina's Prosecutor's Office at the time resulted in a vague statement of investigation being in progress.

 In 2017, the director of the Republika Srpska Center for Research on War, War Crimes and Search for Missing Persons Milorad Kojić told the Srna news agency that the crime in Sijekovac is still not punished, because the only punishment was the sentence imposed on Zemir Kovačević.

+In 2020, the Centre for the Investigation of War Crimes in Republika Srpska alleged that the factions who participated in the attack were regular Croatian Army (HVO) forces, Croatian National Guard (ZNG) members and Croatian Defence Forces paramilitaries.
+They also claimed that 11 additional civilians were killed in a subsequent attack.